gopheracademy/gopheracademy-web/content/advent-2017/property-based-testing.md

 Here we are doing two tests (which I rolled into one):

 1. Any clone of the `*Dense` *has* to be equal with its original.
-This test runs on the assumption that the `Clone` method works correctly.
+This test runs on the assumption that the `Clone` method works correctly - this is a very loose form of reflexitivity
 2. Any `*Dense` would be not be equal to a `*Dense` that is filled with its zero value (with the exception that the original is all zeroes).

 Here we run into the edge case of probabilities: it's highly probable that the generator generates `[]bool{False, False, False}` - so if that condition is met, then we just say the test passes.